igor-krechetov/hsmcpp/README.md

 It's also applicable for single threaded and synchronous applications, but it might not be the most efficient option.

-If you are not familiar with HSM/FSM and which problems then can solve in your code, I recommend reading:
+If you are not familiar with HSM/FSM and which problems they can solve in your code, I recommend reading:
 - [Introduction to Hierarchical State Machines](https://barrgroup.com/embedded-systems/how-to/introduction-hierarchical-state-machines)
 - [Hierarchical Finite State Machine for AI Acting Engine](https://towardsdatascience.com/hierarchical-finite-state-machine-for-ai-acting-engine-9b24efc66f2)